chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 end
 {% endhighlight %}

-The last line of the method above will return a Mail::Message object which can then be triggered to send with the deliver method.
+The last line of the method above will return a `Mail::Message` object which can then be triggered to send with the `deliver` method.

 Let’s create 2 new files for the HTML and text version of the email.
 These files go in app/views/welcome_mailer and I’ve called them welcome_email.html.erb and welcome_email.text.erb.
 They should match your mailer class so name things appropriately here.

-If you’re still following, take a quick break to git commit, coffee and stretch.
+If you’re still following, take a quick break to `git`, coffee and stretch.
 Next steps are the configure the mailer smtp settings, add in your mail password to the secrets.yml file then test.

 Navigate to your config/environments/development.rb file and add the following before the end: